zazuko/d3-sparql/README.md

-# d3-sparql
+# d3-sparql-v3

-This module allows to access data from [SPARQL](https://www.w3.org/TR/sparql11-query/) [Endpoints](https://www.w3.org/wiki/SparqlEndpoints) in the vain of [d3-csv](https://github.com/d3/d3-dsv) and friends.
-This modules helps to make the data preparation step faster and more efficient (once you got the hang of [SPARQL](https://www.youtube.com/watch?v=1jHoUkj_mKw)).
-Ultimately it makes it possible to keep your visualizations up-to-date without any further effort.
+NOTE: This is the backport of [d3.sparql](https://github.com/zazuko/d3-sparql/) to be compatible to the version 3 of d3.
+Please refer to the [documentation](https://github.com/zazuko/d3-sparql/blob/master/README.md#api-reference) of the v4 module.

 Define the SPARQL Query and Endpoint:
 ```js